-Our Community Vision is to advance Alpharetta as a Signature City by...
+${f O}$ ur Community Vision is to advance Alpharetta as a Signature City by...

-- Offering the highest quality of environment for our residents and businesses; - Fostering strong sense of community including safety and security; and - Providing a business climate that attracts the top echelon companies.
+- Offering the highest quality of environment for our residents of all ages and businesses; - Developing key nodes of the City to focus growth and create multiple scales of activity while preserving the character of established single-family neighborhoods; - Encouraging an emphasis on arts and culture in our community; - Fostering strong sense of community including dedicated greenspace, multimodal connectivity, safety and security; and - Providing a business climate that attracts the top echelon companies.